agormp/seqconverter/README.md

                         Retrieve sequences containing specific residues on specific positions.
 Syntax is: <POS><RESIDUE>, possibly in a comma- separated list.
 Example: 484K,501Y --filterdupseq        Remove duplicate sequences (keeping one of each); print names of removed sequences on stderr.
-  --filterdupname       Remove sequences with duplicate names (keeping one of
+  --filterdupname       Remove sequences with duplicate names (keeping one of each).
+If
-                        each).
-If this option is not set (default): stop execution on duplicate names.
+                        this option is not set (default): stop execution on duplicate names.

 Extracting or removing parts of sequences:
-  --subseq START,STOP   Extract subsequence, positions START to STOP, from
-                        alignment
-  --subseqrename        When extracting sub-sequences: add '_START_STOP' to
-                        seqnames
-  --windows WSIZE       Extract all overlapping sequence windows of size WSIZE --degap               Remove all gap characters from sequences --remcols INDEX LIST  Remove listed columns from alignment.
-Columns can be
+  --subseq START,STOP   Extract subsequence, positions START to STOP, from alignment --subseqrename        When extracting sub-sequences: add '_START_STOP' to seqnames --windows WSIZE       Extract all overlapping sequence windows of size WSIZE --degap               Remove all gap characters from sequences --remcols INDEX LIST  Remove listed columns from alignment.
+Columns can be indicated as
+                        comma-separated list of indices, and as ranges.
+Example:
+                        --remcols=10,15,22-40,57
-                        indicated as comma-separated list of indices, and as ranges.
-Example: --remcols=10,15,22-40,57 --remambigcols        Remove columns where one or more residues are ambiguity symbols (e.g., N for nucleotides) --remgapcols          Remove columns where one or more residues are gaps --remallgapcols       Remove columns that are all-gaps --remfracgapcols FRAC
+  --remambigcols        Remove columns where one or more residues are ambiguity symbols
+                        (e.g., N for nucleotides) --remgapcols          Remove columns where one or more residues are gaps --remallgapcols       Remove columns that are all-gaps --remfracgapcols FRAC
                         Remove columns that contain > FRAC fraction gaps --remconscols         Remove conserved columns from alignment --remhmminsertcols    When reading Stockholm format file from HMMer's hmmalign: remove columns corresponding to insert states

 Combining multiple sequence files:
   --paste               Concatenate identically named sequences from separate input
                         files.
 Sequences are pasted end to end in the same order as the input files.
 All input files must contain same number of sequences, and sequences in different files must have same name.(To see partitions choose nexus output, or output to multiple partition files).
-  --overlap             Similar to --paste, but for input alignments that overlap
+  --overlap             Similar to --paste, but for input alignments that overlap partly.
-                        partly.
                         Overlap is discovered automatically and partition boundaries are then set such that each partition is covered by a unique set of genes.
 (To see partitions choose nexus output, or output to multiple partition files).
-  --minoverlap N        Minimum overlap required for merging input alignments
+  --minoverlap N        Minimum overlap required for merging input alignments (default:
-                        (default: set automatically based on seq lengths) --multifile           Outputs to multiple files (one per partition) instead of stdout.
+                        set automatically based on seq lengths) --multifile           Outputs to multiple files (one per partition) instead of stdout.
                         Partitions are generated automatically based on other options.
   --charset             Appends Nexus form charset block listing partitions in data
                         (forces output in Nexus format).
 Charsets and partitions are generated automatically based on other options.
   --mbpartblock         Appends MrBayes block with commands for running partitioned
                         analysis (forces output in Nexus format).
 Charsets and partitions are generated automatically based on other options.

 DNA manipulations:
   --revcomp             Return reverse complement of sequence(s).
-Requires
+Requires sequences to
-                        sequences to be DNA.
+                        be DNA.
-  --translate           Translate DNA into amino acid sequences (requires sequences
+  --translate           Translate DNA into amino acid sequences (requires sequences to be
-                        to be DNA, in frame, and length multiple of 3)
+                        DNA, in frame, and length multiple of 3)

 Summaries:
+  No sequences are printed when these options are used

-  --num                 Print number of sequences --len                 Print summary of sequence lengths --com                 Print overall sequence composition --seqcom              Print composition for each individual sequence (one line
+  --num                 Print number of sequences --len                 Print summary of sequence lengths --com                 Print overall sequence composition --seqcom              Print composition for each individual sequence.
+Output is one
-                        per seq)
+                        line per residue-type per sequence: seqname, residue-type, freq, count, seqlength
   --ignoregaps          When reporting composition: do not count gap symbols --nam                 Print names of sequences
-  --div                 (For alignments) Print nucleotide diversity (=average
+  --div                 (For alignments) Print nucleotide diversity (=average pairwise
-                        pairwise sequence difference): mean and std --sit                 (For alignments) Print site summary: number of columns that are variable (not conserved), number of columns that contain gaps, and number of columns that contain IUPAC ambiguity symbols
+                        sequence difference): mean and std --sit                 (For alignments) Print site summary: number of columns that are variable (not conserved), number of columns that contain gaps, and number of columns that contain IUPAC ambiguity symbols
 ```